sfc-gh-ahkhan/snowflake-api/README.md

 ![](images/response.png)

-19. The response of the previous command should give you a "query\_id" which you can use to paginate through the results:
+5. The response of the previous command should give you a `query_id` which you can use to paginate through the results:
 ```
 {"action": "fetch_results","query_id": "<query_id>", "offset": "100"}
 ```

-20. Open up the 'client.html' file in a browser to see how a simple HTML client can interact with our Snowflake API.\
+6. Open up the 'client.html' file in a browser to see how a simple HTML client can interact with our Snowflake API.

 ![](images/client.png)